berryflake/linuxgoody/scripts/README.md

-# Yuo're in scripts deparment
+# Yuo're in scripts folder
 ## All the scripts should be clearly labeled.

 - Every script should have an unambiguous description.